javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/elements.md

 **Type:** `<array of strings>`

 Works like `capture`, but for `basePattern`.
 Both arrays' keys are available in rules.
+Because it is the companion to `basePattern`, it is only applicable when `partialMatch: true`.

 For a path `src/modules/auth/components/login-form` with the descriptor above, this captures: